 Perform Random Acts of Kindness consciously (pg.
 29)- A little difference here is that you are thinking about what you can do nice for someone else AHEAD of time.
 This act gives you a boost of happiness that can last for months.

 It isn’t so much about being proud of yourself as it is to focus on how it made you feel- ask yourself, “What did I do today that was kind and how did it feel?”
 Replay the scene in your head.

 Pay attention to what makes you happy.
 This is such a great idea!
 We can all do this, but for those of you with younger teens, ask them what they’re interested in.
 This is a crucial step in figuring out a potential career.
 Have them experiment with different classes, extra-curricular activities or even job shadow.

 For us moms, it’s never too late to pay attention to what lights you up.
 This is one of the reasons why I wanted to start a blog.
 I have a B.A. in Communications and never did anything with it.
 This blog allows me to rekindle my skills and learn how it’s done today.

 So what makes you happy?
 What makes you feel good or what activities do participate in that you don’t even notice that time has passed?
 Take the time to really think about this, and try to add something into your day that will make you smile.
 It will make you happier, AND improve your parenting techniques!

 Have you read my book on parenting teens?
-College Bound: The Ultimate List of Conversations to Help Your Teen Through High School.
+Talk about some positive parenting techniques for teens… College Bound: The Ultimate List of Conversations to Help Your Teen Through High School.
 Here is the blog post that I wrote to go along with the book.
 It includes a few freebies for you to print out and use:)

 Check out the parentinghighschoolers parent toolkit!
 It is really helpful for those busy high school days.